Get started with ArcGIS for Excel

 ArcGIS for Excel provides two ways of adding data from Excel: from a table or a cell range.
 You will add the salon information as a range of cells in the spreadsheet.
 The first row in the salons spreadsheet contains headers for the columns.
 You want to preserve these as attribute field names, which will help you style the map later.

-- In the Dataset - Table drop-down menu, choose Select a cell range.
+- In the Data drop-down menu, choose Select a cell range.

 - In the salons worksheet, select the range of cells from cell A1 to cell H6.

 You can click the first cell in the range and press the Shift key while you click the last cell in the range.

 The selected cells are surrounded by a green border and the cell range appears under Dataset.

 - In the Select a cell range window click Confirm selection.